Header menu logo Euclid

 Field type: float

-The X component of this Quaternion.
+The field holding the X component of this Quaternion.

 Field type: float